Coldaine/serenaRockstarCustom/.serena/memories/serena_project_structure.md

 - **File Operations**: `read_file`, `create_text_file`, `list_dir`
 - **Project Operations**: `search_for_pattern`, `get_symbols_overview`

-This structure reflects Serena's evolution from a complex, multi-process system to a streamlined, single-process architecture that maintains all semantic capabilities while improving performance and reliability.
+This structure reflects Rockstar Serena's evolution from a complex, multi-process system to a streamlined, single-process architecture that maintains all semantic capabilities while improving performance and reliability.